 The Kobe Port Tower dates back to 1962 and was the first of its kind in Japan built using a complex series of pipes.

 At a height of 108 metres, there are several observatories here that offer more scenic views over central Kobe.
 A Kobe must see!

 - Opening hours: every day from 9 AM – 8:30 PM

 10) Explore Fruit Flower Park

 One of the charming Kobe, Japan points of interest is this Fruit Flower Park that has all different species of flowers all around.

-As a. popular spot for.
-Japanese weddings, head here on the weekend to spot some dressed up couples taking their wedding photos.
+Fruit Flower Park is a popular spot for Japanese weddings.
+Head here on the weekend to spot some dressed up couples taking their wedding photos.

-If you’re visiting Kobe in spring, be sure to come by and witness the 10,000 tulips that blossom annually as well as the infamous cherry blossom.
+If you’re visiting Kobe in spring, be sure to come by Fruit Flower Park and witness the 10,000 tulips that blossom annually as well as the infamous cherry blossoms.

 11) Visit Ikuta Shrine

 Thought to be dated back to around 201 AD and one of the oldest in Japan, Ikuta Shrine is a wooden shrine closely linked to the sake producing industry.